suhiymof/CloneBot_Heroku/README.md

 5. Then go to variables and add the below Environment Variables one by one with proper values.
 > path_to_gclone =./gclone  ⚠ Don't touch this
 >
 > group_ids = your telegram group ID (leave it blank if you don't want to add one).
-To get your group id, go to @MissRose_bot and type /id
+To get your group id, go to @MissRose_rot and type /id
 >
-> telegram_token = go to @RotFather and send /newbot to get one
+> telegram_token = go to @RotFather and send /newrot to get one
 >
 > gclone_para_override = leave this empty if you don't know how to use it
 >
-> user_ids = Your user id (go to @MissRose_bot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)
+> user_ids = Your user id (go to @MissRose_rot and type /id to get your id) - If you want to authorize multiple users, add a comma between each ID (ex: 150654065,5897065)

 6. Wait a little bit.You will see that your app has been deployed to Qovery and then you can clone without any Time Limit.<b><br/>Qovery does not restart App every 24 hours meaning you can clone large data which can run for days at a time </b><br><br>